marcosrjjunior/hono-boilerplate/README.md

 [Features](https://hono.dev/top#features)

-Coming from previous experiences using express.js and fastify.
-Hono is powerful, simple to use and has an active community.
+Based on my experience with Express.js and Fastify, I’ve found Hono to be powerful, easy to use, and supported by an active community.

-Give it a go.
+Give it a try.

-Here are some simple benchmarks (they don't mean much)
+Here are some basic benchmarks (though they’re not particularly significant).
 [Requests benchmark](https://web-frameworks-benchmark.netlify.app/result?f=express,hono,fastify,hono-bun)
 [Compare benchmark](https://web-frameworks-benchmark.netlify.app/compare?f=express,hono,fastify,hono-bun)

-If you still don't buy it, fastify it is also a great option.
+If you're still not convinced, Fastify is also an excellent option.

 </details>